 List of Living Room Furniture Essentials

-This is one of the rooms in a house where you spend a good amount of time, so it’s important you have the essentials first.
+This is one of the rooms in a house where you spend a good amount of time, so it’s important to collect your living room essentials together.
 Let’s start with the big items.
-These furniture items should be included in virtually all living rooms:
+These furniture items should be included in virtually all selections of living room furniture:

 Here are some of the Best Couches Under $200

-This is perfect for extra seating when entertaining and for another place to put your feet up.
+This is perfect for additional seating when entertaining and for another place to put your feet up.

 This is a timeless personal choice, as a good recliner keeps you comfortable for a long time.
 It can take your living room furniture to the next level.
 It also makes watching television and relaxing after a hard day so much more worthwhile.

-An accent chair is an ideal spot for reading or relaxing with your feet up – especially if you don’t have room for a recliner.
-Plus, accent chairs add depth to a room.
+An accent chair is ideal for reading or relaxing with your feet up – especially if you don’t have room for a recliner.
+Plus, accent chairs add depth and additional seating to a room.